Witiko/doctoral-thesis/main.md

 #### Approach0

-The [*Approach0* system][77] [@zhong2015novel; @zhong2016opmes;
+The *Approach0* system [@zhong2015novel; @zhong2016opmes; @zhong2019structural;
-@zhong2019structural; @zhong2021approach] evolved from Tangent-S, was developed by InfoLab and DPLR, participated post-hoc in the NTCIR-12 MathIR task, was used as a baseline system in the ARQMath-1 lab, and personally participated in the ARQMath-2 lab.
+@zhong2021approach] evolved from Tangent-S, was developed by InfoLab and DPLR, was used as a baseline system in the ARQMath-1 lab, and participated in the ARQMath-2 lab and post-hoc in the NTCIR-12 MathIR task.

 Unlike Tangent-S, which still indexes presentation math formulae in the SLT representation, Approach0 only indexes content math formulae in the OPT